 Your target audience can include; the people who will pay you, the people who will influence your clients, as well as your supporters.
-To fully understand your target audience, you should create a description, whether real or fabricated, about each group and identify the target audience’s personal and professional motivations.
+To fully understand your target audience, you should create a description, whether real or fabricated.
+This description will help you define each group and identify the target audience’s personal and professional motivations.
 Understanding your audiences’ motivations can help you better understand how to build a mutually beneficial relationship.

 It can take years for you to refine your knowledge in a broad category.
-Even so, if you target a specific niche, you can boost the authority of your personal brand and differentiate.
+Even so, if you target a specific niche, you can boost the authority of your personal brand and differentiate yourself.

 4) Optimize personal website and social profiles

 Once you’ve done that, you need to optimize your personal website.
 If you do not have one yet, then you need to make this a priority.
-On this website, some things that you should include are an “about you” section, past experiences and relevant accomplishments, links to your social accounts, your unique value proposition, professional multimedia, testimonials, and clear calls-to-action.
+On this website, some things that you should include are an “about you” section, past experiences, and relevant accomplishments.
+It’s also important to include links to your social accounts, your unique value proposition, professional multimedia, testimonials, and clear calls to action.

-There are four leading social media platforms for personal branding: LinkedIn, Twitter, Instagram and TikTok.
-While you can either choose to use just one or all of them.
-The most important thing is that all your social media platforms present a cohesive message.
+There are four leading social media platforms for personal branding: LinkedIn, Twitter, Instagram, and TikTok.
+While you can either choose to use just one or use all of them, the most important thing is that all your social media platforms present a cohesive message.